 The library subscribes to the standard academic legal periodicals including Law Quarterly Review, Modern Law Review, Criminal Law Review and The Cambridge Law Journal.
 We subscribe to a wide range of European and American titles as well.
 Other holdings of note include a full run of the London Gazette dating back to 1665.

-A printed 'union list' of all four Inns' library holdings of law reports and periodicals currently being received is available in the library.
+A printed union list of all four Inns' library holdings of law reports and journals currently being received is available in the library.
 Otherwise, all materials can be found by using our online catalogue.

 United States Collection